tomsWebConsulting/twcsl/Block/Form/Form Block Text Field Max Length/README.md

 ## Changes

+* **2025-04-09**

+  * updated to work with Form Block Wrapper Observe Changes v0.4.0
+  * remove dependency on jQuery
+  * bumped version to 0.4.0

 * **2024-04-28**

-  * update to work with Form Block Wrapper Observe Changes v0.3.0
+  * updated to work with Form Block Wrapper Observe Changes v0.3.0
   * bumped version to 0.3.0

 * **2023-05-11**